 14. Cottage Cheese

 Contrary to what most believe, cottage cheese is one of the best muscle-building foods you can find.
 This is because it contains up to 28 grams of protein in just one cup.
-Those proteins include both fast and slow digestion proteins, making sure you don’t feel hungry soon after.
+Those proteins include fast and slow digestion proteins, ensuring you don’t feel hungry soon after.

 15. Lean Red Meat

 Beef need not be your only source of red meat protein.
-Venison and buffalo are also loaded with protein along with B-vitamins, iron, phosphorous, selenium, zinc, and copper.
+Venison and buffalo are also loaded with protein, B vitamins, iron, phosphorous, selenium, zinc, and copper.

 17. Nuts and Seeds

 Nuts and seeds are great muscle-building foods.
-They’re high in protein and healthy fats, both of which are essential for building muscle.
+They’re high in protein and healthy fats, essential for building muscle.
 Additionally, they’re packed with vitamins and minerals that support muscle growth.
 Some of the best nuts and seeds for building muscle include:

 -Walnuts: Walnuts are another good source of protein, magnesium, and omega-3 fatty acids.
 They also contain antioxidants that can help protect your muscles from damage.

--Pumpkin seeds: Pumpkin seeds are high in protein, zinc, and magnesium.
+-Pumpkin seeds are high in protein, zinc, and magnesium.
 They’re also a good source of omega-3 fatty acids and antioxidants.

 -Sunflower seeds are a great source of protein, minerals, and nutrients.
-Sunflower seeds are high in magnesium, potassium, and zinc, all of which are essential for muscle growth and repair.
-In addition, sunflower seeds are a good source of healthy fats and fiber, both of which are important for overall health and well-being.
+Sunflower seeds are high in magnesium, potassium, and zinc, which are essential for muscle growth and repair.
+In addition, sunflower seeds are a good source of healthy fats and fiber, which are important for overall health and well-being.

 – Cashews are another good example of a muscle-building food.
 They are high in protein and calories, as well as magnesium, which is important for energy production and muscle contraction.